-I regularly read travelling blogs – descriptions and accounts from journeys which people make around the globe.
+I regularly read travelling blogs – descriptions and accounts from journeys that people make around the globe.
 My favourite one is ours: smalltravellers.pl, which describes our adventures during our trips – I am very attached to it and it always reminds me of good memories.

 13. Favourite genre of music?

 I am keen on listening what brought me up – that is rap – which is fat and spicy like donuts with chilli.
-However, I am also open to new and fresh pieces – I enjoy the sunny disco from 70s, sometimes I want to listen to some chill music or electronic music on a party.
+However, I am also open to new and fresh pieces – I enjoy the sunny disco from 70s, sometimes I want to listen to some chill music or electronic music at a party.
 I really don’t like the radio hits or wedding music.

 14. What are your hobbies?

-Beside the fact that I always think about illustration and clothes I worship travelling which I try to do regularly.
+Beside the fact that I always think about illustration and clothes, I worship travelling which I try to do regularly.
 It makes it possible for me to discover shops, galleries, pubs and bars – I really like it.
 When it comes to sport – I enjoy riding a bike.
 But most of all, I adore petting my cat, which is adorable.

 15. If you weren’t an artist, what would you be?

-I could have my own guesthouse in Barcelona – I would take in people from all around the world in a cosy and moody place.
+I could have my own guesthouse in Barcelona – I would take in people from all around the world in a cozy and moody place.
 I would also treat them with vegan delicacies.
 Though being an illustrator doesn’t exclude that!